While the City Sleeps (1928 film): Plot

 The story begins with a focus on the Plain Clothes Men, an elite division of the New York police force.
 These detectives blend into the city in plain clothes, allowing them to infiltrate the underworld and make arrests with surgical precision.
 They are hated by criminals, especially for their clandestine meetings, where suspects are interrogated and analyzed in rotating shifts.

-Among the force is Dan Coghlan (Lon Chaney), a hardened but weary Irish-American cop with flat feet and a cynical disposition.
+Among the force is Dan Coghlan, a hardened but weary Irish-American cop with flat feet and a cynical disposition.
 He's bored with routine and feeling aimless when he considers resigning.
 But just then, a murder case comes in: a well-known jeweler has been killed.
-Dan arrives at the scene and finds a familiar face — 'Mile-Away' Skeeter Carlson (Wheeler Oakman), a smooth-talking crook whose alibi is always the same: “I was a mile away.”
+Dan arrives at the scene and finds a familiar face — 'Mile-Away' Skeeter Carlson, a smooth-talking crook whose alibi is always the same: “I was a mile away.”

 Skeeter, smug as ever, evades arrest once again due to lack of evidence.
 Dan, frustrated, begins tailing him.
-He tries to shake down Bessie (Mae Busch), Skeeter’s hard-edged girlfriend, but she refuses to talk.
-Meanwhile, Dan notices that Myrtle Sullivan (Anita Page), a silly and starry-eyed flapper, is falling under Skeeter’s spell.
+He tries to shake down Bessie, Skeeter’s hard-edged girlfriend, but she refuses to talk.
+Meanwhile, Dan notices that Myrtle Sullivan, a silly and starry-eyed flapper, is falling under Skeeter’s spell.
 He intervenes before Skeeter can fully seduce her, and gradually, Dan assigns himself as Myrtle’s protector.

-Myrtle, who lives in a tenement with her mother Mrs. Sullivan (Lydia Yeamans Titus), enjoys the thrill of hanging out with gangsters.
-She’s dating Marty (Carroll Nye), a small-time, clean-cut gangster who’s down on his luck and looking for purpose.
+Myrtle, who lives in a tenement with her mother Mrs. Sullivan, enjoys the thrill of hanging out with gangsters.
+She’s dating Marty, a small-time, clean-cut gangster who’s down on his luck and looking for purpose.
 Dan disapproves of the match, believing Marty to be no good.
 He tries to pull Myrtle away from the gangland lifestyle, but she stubbornly clings to her romantic illusions.

 When Skeeter takes a trip out of town, Dan seizes the chance to break the case open.
 He convinces Bessie that Skeeter is planning to replace her with Myrtle.
 In a jealous rage, Bessie turns on him and admits Skeeter killed the jeweler.
 Dan prepares to make an arrest.